SANTA ANA (CNS) - Orange County is reporting just 95 new COVID-19 cases, with hospitalization numbers inching down.

 “I do believe we're going to change that model'' of testing, Kim said.
 “By breaking it back down and getting away from the super site concept and having smaller testing kiosks in higher-traffic areas of the county.''

-Due to the seven deaths logged Wednesday, the county's death toll for March increased to 126, far below the February number of 555.
-The death toll for January, the deadliest month by far during the pandemic, stands at 1,474, while December's was 922.
+Due to the 19 deaths logged Thursday, the county's death toll for March increased to 133, far below the February number of 558.
+The death toll for January, the deadliest month by far during the pandemic, stands at 1,479, while December's was 923.

 The December and January death tolls reflect a holiday-fueled surge.
 The monthly totals continue to be adjusted as deaths are confirmed as being COVID-related.

 The county received 105,000 doses of vaccine this week.
-Officials are working hard to prepare for a surge of vaccine seekers when it is open to everyone by mid-April, Kim said.
+Officials are working to prepare for a surge of vaccine seekers when eligibility expands to everyone aged 16 and older on April 15, Kim said.

 The county's move into the orange tier of the state's Blueprint for a Safer Economy last week allowed restrictions to be eased on a variety of business sectors.
 Retail stores now do not have to limit attendance at all, and churches, movie theaters, museums, zoos and aquariums were allowed to expand from 25% to 50% of capacity.

 Restaurants were given permission to expand indoor dining to 50% and wineries to offer indoor service at 25%, while bars that don't serve food got the green light to reopen outdoors.
 Gyms and fitness centers were cleared to expand to 25% of capacity, and family entertainment centers can offer indoor attractions such as bowling.

 Under current rules, the county's new case rate must dip below 2 per 100,000 residents to make it to the yellow tier.